Dr. Scott Petrie, Long Point Waterfowl Executive Director

 Dr. Jack Millar, University of Western Ontario

-The Eastern Population traditionally breeds primarily throughout the Great Lakes region (including Wisconsin, Michigan, and Ontario) and winters in Florida and parts of southern Georgia.
-During both spring and autumn migration, Eastern Population cranes stage throughout the east-central United States including Illinois, Indiana, Ohio, Kentucky, Tennessee, and Alabama, and, to the north, along the North Shore of Lake Huron, Ontario, including Manitoulin and St. Joseph Islands.
-The Eastern Population has been expanding in population size and breeding range; however, researchers are still seeking a precise estimate of the current extent of the Eastern Population throughout the annual cycle.
+The Eastern Population (EP) traditionally breeds primarily throughout the Great Lakes region (including Wisconsin, Michigan, and Ontario) and winters in Florida and parts of southern Georgia.
+During both spring and autumn migration, EP cranes stage throughout the east-central United States including Illinois, Indiana, Ohio, Kentucky, Tennessee, and Alabama, and, to the north, along the north shore of Lake Huron, Ontario, including Manitoulin and St. Joseph Islands.
+The EP has been expanding in population size and breeding range; however, researchers are still seeking a precise estimate of the current extent of the EP throughout the annual cycle (Fig. 1).

-At present, the Eastern Population’s population status is monitored by the Fall Sandhill Crane Survey coordinated by the United States Fish and Wildlife Service.
+At present, the EP’s population status is monitored by the Fall Sandhill Crane Survey coordinated by the United States Fish and Wildlife Service.
 The fall survey is a long-term annual survey, first initiated in 1979.
 The survey is conducted by volunteers and state/federal agency officials from the Atlantic and Mississippi Flyways (Wisconsin, Michigan, Indiana, Tennessee, Georgia, and Florida).
-The primary objective of the survey is to count Eastern Population cranes that concentrate (staging and migrating) in Indiana, Michigan, and Wisconsin.
-Results from 2009 suggest that the population index is approaching 60,000 cranes with a five-year average (2005-2009) of approximately 40,000 ± 4968.4 cranes (See graph on right - Fall Sandhill Crane Survey numbers from 1979 to 2009).
+The primary objective of the survey is to count EP cranes that concentrate (staging and migrating) in Indiana, Michigan, and Wisconsin.
+Recent estimates suggest that the population index is approaching 85,000 cranes with a five-year average (2005-2009) of approximately 40,000 ± 4968.4 cranes (Fig. 2).

-Researchers and biologists are working to adapt survey methodology to provide more statistically robust data by reducing within and between year variation resulting from surveyor bias.
-To assist in this effort, researchers from Long Point Waterfowl partnered with the Canadian Wildlife Service and the Ontario Ministry of Natural Resources to collect the first minimum provincial population estimate.
+Researchers and biologists are working to adapt survey methodology to provide more statistically robust data by reducing within and between year variation resulting from surveyor bias and survey timing.
+To assist in this effort, researchers from Long Point Waterfowl partnered with the Canadian Wildlife Service and the Ontario Ministry of Natural Resources to collect the first minimum provincial population estimate in 2009.

 With additional assistance from countless volunteers from the public, observers followed crane numbers at more than 20 roost sites from Sault Ste.
 Marie, ON. to Espanola, ON. along the north shore including Manitoulin and St. Joseph Islands to the south and counted nearly 9,000 cranes over two days in autumn 2009.

-As an integral component of Long Point Waterfowl student Everett Hanna’s M.Sc. thesis at the University of Western Ontario, a team of researchers from Long Point Waterfowl headed back into the field on Manitoulin Island to collect additional information relating to EP migratory ecology during summer and autumn, 2010.
-During July and August, cranes were captured (n = 17) using rocket nets at baited sites throughout central Manitoulin Island.
-Select cranes (n = 9) were outfitted with solar-powered GPS tracking units mounted on leg-bands (FIG. 3).
-Tracking units are programmed to acquire GPS fixes every six hours for 3-5 years.
+As an integral component of Long Point Waterfowl student Everett Hanna’s M.Sc. thesis at the University of Western Ontario, a team of researchers from Long Point Waterfowl headed back into the field on Manitoulin Island to collect additional information relating to EP migratory ecology during summer and autumn 2010.
+We captured cranes (n = 17) during July and August using rocket nets at baited sites throughout central Manitoulin Island.
+We outfitted a subsample of captured cranes (n = 9) with solar-powered GPS tracking units affixed to leg-bands (Fig. 3).
+We programmed tracking units to acquire GPS fixes at six hour intervals for 3-5 years.

-The primary application of these data is to compare migration chronology between local (cranes that likely breed and spend the summer on Manitoulin) and migrant (cranes that likely breed and spend the summer elsewhere and migrate to Manitoulin from the mainland during late summer or early autumn).
-Cranes that were captured and banded in 2010 were assumed to be local because of timing of capture (i.e., during summer before staging and migration commence).
-Population surveys (roost counts) were conducted throughout autumn migration in 2010 to investigate migration chronology of non-marked cranes whereas remotely collected tracking data were used to calculate departure of marked cranes.
-Seven of nine marked cranes departed the study area prior to recording peak numbers at the study site (FIG. 4).
+The primary application of these data will be to compare migration chronology between local (likely breed and spend the summer on Manitoulin) and migrant (likely breed and spend the summer elsewhere and migrate to Manitoulin from the mainland during late summer or early autumn) cranes.
+We assumed that the cranes we captured and banded in 2010 local because of timing of capture (i.e., during summer before staging and migration commenced).
+We conducted population surveys (roost counts) throughout autumn migration in 2010 to investigate migration chronology of non-marked cranes whereas remotely collected tracking data were used to calculate departure of marked (local) cranes.
+Seven of nine marked cranes departed the study area prior to recording peak numbers at the study site in 2010 (Fig. 4).

-These findings suggest that local cranes depart the study site before migrants.
+Our preliminary findings suggest that local cranes depart the study site before migrants.
 This behaviour is likely a result of earlier nest initiation dates at lower latitudes and proximity to high quality food sources (i.e., agricultural grain fields).
-These factors have disparate implications for adult and juvenile age groups (e.g., juveniles continue structural growth during migration whereas adults are no longer growing).
+These factors may have disparate implications for adult and juvenile age groups (e.g., juveniles continue structural growth during migration whereas adults are no longer growing).
 Therefore, migration may be linked to age-specific factors, particularly because cranes remain in tightly-knit family groups during autumn migration.
-To investigate family group migration, a new research programme was developed and proposed to transfer the project from the Master’s to Doctoral program at UWO.
-The proposed programme is entitled “Physiology, behaviour, and habitat use of Sandhill Crane family groups during autumn migration”.
-Thus, the proposed study is an evaluation of nutrient reserves and migratory chronology of family groups of EP cranes a key staging area in Ontario using data relating to lipid reserves, foraging behaviour, and food density that will be collected during autumn migration 2011 and 2012.
+To investigate family group migration, a new research programme was developed and proposed to transfer Everett’s project from the Master’s to the Doctoral program at UWO.
+The new programme is entitled “Autumn migratory and foraging ecology of Eastern Population Sandhill Crane”.
+Thus, the proposed study is

-During autumn, Eastern Population cranes acquire lipids to fuel migration by eating agricultural grains at staging areas along their migratory route to wintering areas in southeastern North America.
-In Ontario, cranes primarily eat barley and corn during staging and migration.
-Although estimates of food availability and depletion exist for some staging areas for the Mid-Continent Population, no data have been collected at Eastern Population staging areas.
-Density of food resources at staging areas may influence lipid acquisition rates and subsequent timing of migratory departure during autumn.
-Therefore, timing of migratory departure in cranes could depend on lipid levels in adults, juveniles, or some combination of these or other physiological (e.g., structural growth) or environmental (e.g., weather patterns) factors.
-Migration
+During autumn, EP cranes acquire energy to fuel migration by eating agricultural grains at staging areas along their migratory route to wintering areas in southeastern North America.
+On the north shore of Lake Huron, Ontario, cranes primarily eat barley during staging and migration.
+Although estimates of food availability and depletion exist for some staging areas for the Mid-Continent Population, no data have been collected at EP staging areas.
+Density of food resources at staging areas may influence rates of lipid acquisition and subsequent timing of migratory departure during autumn.
+Therefore, timing of migratory departure in cranes may ultimately depend on a combination of food availability and

 Sandhill Cranes: Movement Maps